Moscow uprising of 1648: Aftermath

 The uprising in Moscow sparked sporadic riots elsewhere in Russia.
 Most of these happened in southwestern fortress towns where the population consisted of runaway serfs and people of low birth.
 They enlisted into state service in order to better their lot within society and feared unfavorable reforms by the government.
 Changes in military organization and obligation could result in their social regression placing them back into indentured servitude.
 The most significant outcome of the riot was the Assembly of the Land.
 Through it, a legal code formed that would be used for centuries to come.
 Representatives of nearly all social levels codified many of the reforms Alexei's administration had been implementing since the beginning of his reign.
 Significantly, the Sobornoye Ulozheniye made escape virtually impossible for serfs.
-In order to spread the ratified laws through the country, Alexei installed the first major printing press in Muscovy, a heretofore unseen invention in Russia.
+In order to spread the ratified laws through the country, Alexei had the first major printing press in Russia installed in Moscow.